-4.3.12 Disposal of animals, and animal products and byproducts
+4.3.12 Disposal of animals, and animal products and byproducts resources available, the local environment, the prevailing weather, legislative requirements (including environmental protection legislation) and the risk of spreading the disease.

 Disposal plans should be developed for each quarantined premises.
 Guidance on disposal options and methods can be found in the AUSVETPLAN operational manual Disposal.